 No. Section Our Comments 5.
 6-34 to 6-41 Additional Terms and Conditions Specific to Information Security and Data Management Morneau Shepell is the incumbent provider for employee benefits enrollment services to the University of Idaho.
 Please refer to 'System Software / Upgrades' in the next section for our comments in reference to sections 6-34 through to 6-41.
-6. 7-2 Indemnification Morneau Shepell is the incumbent provider for employee benefits enrollment services to the University of Idaho.
+6. 7-Ż Indemnification Morneau Shepell is the incumbent provider for employee benefits enrollment services to the University of Idaho.
 Please see our current agreement with the University, which demonstrates our standard terms as they relate to this item.
 We recommend the following, as stated in our current agreement: a) The Contractor's liability, if any, to any person, arising out of or in any way related to this Agreement or the performance of its duties and obligations hereunder, shall for all purposes in total be limited to direct damages in an amount not to exceed the equivalent of twelve (12) months fees payable by the University hereunder.
 No action, regardless of form, arising out of or relating to this Agreement may be brought by the University more than one (1) year after the cause of action has accrued.
 In no event shall the Contractor have any liability at any time for any loss of profits, loss of business revenue, failure to realize expected savings, or for any indirect, special, or consequential damages, even if advised of the possibility of such damages.
-The Contractor shall indemnify, defend and hold harmless the University and its governing board, employees, agents, and assigns, from and against any and all claims, losses, damages, injuries, liabilities incurred i n or from any such claim, arising from any breach or default in the performance of any obligation on the Contractor's part to be performed under the terms of this Agreement, or arising from any act, negligence or the failure to act of the Contractor, atm; General Counsel, Suite 700, 895 Don Mills Road, One Morneau Shepell Centre, Toronto, ON M3C 1W3 of any such claim of which it has knowledge and shall cooperate fully with the Contractor or its representatives in the defense of the same.
-This provision shall survive the termination of this Agreement. b) Subject to the limits of liability specified in Idaho Code 6-901 through 6-929, known as the Idaho Tort Claims Act, the University shall indemnify and h
+The Contractor shall indemnify, defend and hold harmless the University and its governing board, employees, agents, and assigns, from and against any and all claims, losses, damages, injuries, liabilities and all costs, including attorneys fees, court costs and expenses and liabilities incurred in or from any such claim, arising from any breach or default in the performance of any obligation on the Contractor's part to be performed under the terms of this Agreement, or arising from any act, negligence or the failure to act of the Contractor, or any of its agents, contractors, employees, invitees or guests.
+The University shall promptly notify the Contractor, Attn: General Counsel, Suite 700, 895 Don Mills Road, One Morneau Shepell Centre, Toronto, ON M3C 1W3 of any such claim of which it has knowledge and shall cooperate fully with the Contractor or its representatives in the defense of the same.
+This provision shall survive the termination of this Agreement.